Kartrexofficial/Blurnie/README.md

 - realme 10 Pro (RMX3663 with UI 5.0)

-- if you want to add Your Device,Just Contact me on Telegram - [@KartrexOfficial](https://telegram.me/KartrexOfficial)
+- if you want to add Your Device Name in the List,Just Contact me on Telegram - [@KartrexOfficial](https://telegram.me/KartrexOfficial)

 # Bug Report/Contact
-If you face any issues using my Module Either Pull Request or Contact me on [Telegram](https://telegram.me/KartrexOfficial)
+If you face any issues using my Module Either Pull Request or [Instant] Contact me on [Telegram](https://telegram.me/KartrexOfficial)

 # Special Thanks
 Special Thanks to CN Developers on where I got knowledge about Blur And Animation xmls.